jose-mdz/Fragment/README.md

 - Awesome Backend
 - Instant Deploy

-## Why Fragment?
-- One word: Ultramegaconfigurability.

 ## Technology
 - PHP / MySQL
-- Kickass CMS UI.
+- Beautiful CMS UI.

 ## Know Everything About It
-- You sould start on our [wiki](https://github.com/menendezpoo/Fragment/wiki)
+- You should start on our [wiki](https://github.com/menendezpoo/Fragment/wiki)